 Melania Trump is just 45, but she’d hardly be the youngest first lady.
 Jackie Kennedy was only 31, and Frances Folsom Cleveland takes the prize having been just 21 when she married President Grover Cleveland in the White House in 1886.
-(Note: there is no guarantee a Trump presidency won’t include a 20-year-old first lady -- it’s just that he’d probably start his first term with his current wife.)
+(Note: there is no guarantee a Trump presidency won’t include a 20-year-old first lady — it’s just that he’d probably start his first term with his current wife.)
 Melania Trump is very familiar with much of what a first lady does.
 She’s already deeply engaged in charitable initiatives.
 And she knows some former first ladies she can call in a pinch: Bill and Hillary Clinton were guests at Donald and Melania’s 2005 wedding.
 Long in preparation for the role, Melania told the New York Times back in 1999 (she was just 26) that as a first lady she’d be “very traditional, like Betty Ford or Jackie Kennedy.”
 Betty Ford took pills and drank to excess to get through the job.
-Jackie Kennedy’s husband cheated on her pathologically.The BEST SALES on Amazon NOW ]
+Jackie Kennedy’s husband cheated on her pathologically.Up to 70% off on Hottest Amazon Deals]